Qatar

 Trade and Investment

-Qatar is a top-three trading partner for Australia in the Middle East and North Africa (MENA) region, with two-way goods and services trade worth AUD 2.8 billion (2021-22) and showing annualised trend growth of 7.7 per cent over the past five years.
+Qatar is a top-three trading partner for Australia in the Middle East and North Africa (MENA) region, with two-way goods and services trade worth A$3.4 billion (2023) and showing growth of 10.2% from 2022.

 Many Australian companies are registered and active in Qatar.
 Australian exports to Qatar are led by alumina, meat, and engineering services.
 Qatar’s exports to Australia are primarily aviation services, fertiliser and aluminium.

-Sovereign wealth fund QIA and other state-owned investment vehicles Hassad Food and Nebras Power, collectively have around AUD 4 billion (2022) invested in Australia's property, logistics, energy and agriculture sectors.
+Sovereign wealth fund QIA and other Qatari state-owned investment vehicles Hassad Food and Nebras Power, collectively have around A$4 billion (2022) invested in Australia's property, logistics, energy and agriculture sectors.

 High-level visits

-- November 2022: Visit to Qatar by Anika Wells MP, Minister for Aged Care and Sen Anne Ruston, Shadow Minister for Aged Care and Sport
+- November 2022: Visit to Qatar by the Hon Anika Wells MP, Minister for Aged Care and Sport and Senator the Hon Anne Ruston, Shadow Minister for Aged Care and Sport

-- July 2022: Visit to Qatar by Mark McGowan, Premier of Western Australia
+- July 2022: Visit to Qatar by the Hon Mark McGowan, Premier of Western Australia